 Metabolic Maintenance also offers one single-strain probiotic supplement of Saccharomyces Boulardii.
 S. Boulardii is a beneficial yeast that is resistant to antibiotics, stomach acid, and temperature change, and can support the health of your bowels when traveling or using antibiotics.
-Due to its antifungal properties, it has beneficial effects against Candida yeasts.
+It also has beneficial effects against Candida yeasts.

 In addition, this strain benefits the integrity of both the intestine and the immune system via several different biological mechanisms.

 Healthy gut flora is wonderful, but being able to absorb their benefits is important too.
 By repairing the health of mucosal cells and the gut lining, you will support healthy secretions and absorption.

 While incomplete digestion and improper absorption can create health problems, too much permeability at the mucosal border (called “leaky gut”) is a problem too.
 Leaky gut can be the result of chronic stress, nutritional insufficiency, xenobiotic exposure, food sensitivities, dysbiosis, and inflammation in the bowels.
 Supplementation of specific nutrients can be critical in regenerating the mucosal barrier for proper structure and function.

 L-Glutamine is a terri nutrient for promotion of mucosal regeneration.
 It can induce expression of specific genes involved in the growth and differentiation of cells in the small bowel mucosal brush border.